Simple Techniques for Elevating Your Photography

 Backlight Your Subject

-If you need to take a photo during conditions that will cast hard light on your subject, backlight your subject.
+If you need to take a photo during conditions that cast hard light on your subject, backlight your subject.

 Backlighting is when you place your subject in a way where the sunlight is your primary lighting source and is behind your subject.
 This is a great way to make your subject stand out in an aesthetically pleasing way.

-Now that we have covered the basics of lighting your subject let’s explore other techniques to take your photos to the next level!
+Now that we have covered the basics of lighting your subject, let’s explore other techniques to take your photos to the next level!

 Compositional Techniques to Elevate Your Photos

-The key with the following techniques is that if you can stack them upon each other and use them all, the easier and better your photos will turn out, but even a combination of some of the techniques will indeed have you churning out beautiful photos.
+The key with the following techniques is that if you can stack them upon each other and use them all, the easier and better your photos will turn out, but even a combination of some of the techniques will indeed have you churning out beautiful images.

 Leading Lines